localhost433/localhost433.github.io/notes/courses/LING-UA-1/13-acquisition.md

 #### Infant learning
 Before the age of 6 months, babies are able to discriminate between any two sounds, regardless of whether it's used in their target language or not.
-- Example: Infant before 6 month in a Japanese speaking environment are able to differentiate 'la' and 'ra'.
+- Example: Infant before 6 month in a Japanese speaking environment are able to differentiate 'la' and 'ra'. (using this as example because /l/ and /r/ are allophones of /r/ in Japanese)
 - Because the infant doesn't know what language they are going to speak.
 Around the age of 6 months, they begin to lose the ability to discriminate between sounds that are not phonemic in their own language.

-Babies are statistical trakers, be able to attune to statistical properties of the language in a few minutes Using such information, infants begin to segment speech.
+Babies are statistical trakers, be able to attune to statistical properties of the language in a few minutes
+Using such information, infants begin to segment speech.

 #### Language production